milankoster/Snake-Q-Learning/qlearning/README.md

 The `QEnvironment` inherits from `BaseTrainer` to handle inputs and check safe spots for the state space, which in turn inherits from `BaseSnake` to run the game.

-It gives a reward for 1 per apple gained, and a negative reward of -10 per death, which occurs when the snake runs into a wall or into itself.
+It gives a reward of 1 point per apple gained, and a negative reward of -10 points per death, which occurs when the snake runs into a wall or into itself.

 The input consists of binary values.
-These are as follows:
+These input values are:
 - The snake's direction: Left, Right, Up and Down.
 - The direction of the food: Left, Right, Up and Down.
 - Safety around the snake's head: Left, Right, Up and Down.